bcgov/sso-docs/docs/integrating-your-application/usecases-scenarios.md

 ---
 sidebar_position: 3
+title: Usecases
+description: Learn about the different types of usecases
 ---

-# Usecases

---- Learn about the different types of usecases

 **Browser Login** - A web based application requiring a login component